 Mother Pied-billed Grebe caught baby catfish for her young on the sanctuary lagoon.
 (June, 2016)

-I don’t look for nests in Douglas Park, so I rarely see nestlings being fed.
+I don’t look for nests in Douglass Park, so I rarely see nestlings being fed.
 But I do see parent birds with beaks full of bugs they will take back to their babies.

 Father Common Yellowthroat with a beak full of bugs for his nestlings.
 (July, 2016)